Vincent Dance Theatre / Lifesize Pictures

 ‘If you couldn’t sleep I would tell you a story.
 I would tell you about rain.
 I would tell you about the knot that we had to undo.
 I would whisper in your ear, go to sleep, go to sleep.
 I would wash the shit from my hands and touch you.
 Why all this rain?
 Why so cold?
 What kind of love is this?’

-Glasshouse is a ten minute dance theatre film conceived and performed by Charlotte Vincent and Forced Entertainment’s Richard Lowdon, made with filmmaker Robert Hardy.
-Set in a small ‘glass’ house, and taking place from dusk until dawn, it is a hard-hitting duet about how actions speak louder than words.
+Glasshouse is a short dance theatre film conceived and performed by Charlotte Vincent and Richard Lowdon, shot in Sheffield by filmmaker Robert Hardy.
+Set in a small ‘glass’ dwelling, and taking place at night is an extended apology, a tired excuse, a hard-hitting duet about how actions speak louder that words.

-Glasshouse has been screened across the UK, and in Spain, Italy, Norway, The Netherlands, Slovenia, Canada Switzerland, Japan and the United States.
+Glasshouse has been screened in cinemas, theatre venues and art galleries across the UK, and in Spain, Italy, Norway, The Netherlands, Slovenia, Canada Switzerland, Japan and the United States.

-Originally shot on 35 mm film on Ringinglow Moor, Sheffield in 1998.
-Produced by Lifesize Pictures, Glasshouse was originally funded by a Film Production Award supported by the proceeds of the National Lottery through the Arts Council of England, Yorkshire Media Production Agency, Sheffield City Arts, Yorkshire Dance and Yorkshire and Humberside Arts Film and Dance Departments.
+Glasshouse was funded by a Film Production Award supported by the proceeds of the National Lottery through the Arts Council of England, Yorkshire Media Production Agency, Sheffield City Arts, Yorkshire Dance and Yorkshire and Humberside Arts Film and Dance Departments.
 Part funded by the European Regional Development Fund.